sakshimahadik25/application-tracking-system/readme.md

 ## How to Contribute?
-Please see our CONTRIBUTING.md for instructions on how to contribute to the repo and assist us in improving the project.
+Please see our CONTRIBUTING.md for instructions on how to contribute to the repo and assist us in improving the project

 ## Team Members